cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 ```

 When a number you're printing is smaller than `0.00001` (in absolute value), Mindustry will print zero (`0`) instead.
 The same formatting is used to display value of a variable in the _Vars_ dialog in Mindustry UI.

+Mindcode provides the `printExact` function in the `maths` library
-There isn't a way
-to output such a small value directly.
+There isn't a way to output such a small value directly.
 It is necessary to be aware that a number which was printed as `0` doesn't
 necessarily equal to zero.

 ## Using units